A48. Question Period (QP) is usually considered the highlight of the legislative day. It gets more attention than it deserves.

 The first set of questions always goes to the Opposition, and the Opposition almost always starts with a question from the Leader of the Opposition (Jamie Baillie) to the premier (Stephen McNeil).
 The first question will always be on whatever the opposition considers the hottest topic of the day.

 The second set of questions always goes to the other opposition party (currently the NDP).
-The NDP leader (Gary Burrill) is not an MLA, so the designated “leader in the House” (Sterling Belliveau) will usually lead off.
+The NDP leader (Gary Burrill) will usually lead off.
 Again, the NDP will focus on whatever they consider to be the hottest topic of the day.

 The order of questioning then rotates among the opposition parties, in rough proportion to the number of seats they hold.
-The independent MLA (Andrew Younger) gets a turn.
 Starting in 2013, government MLAs started getting one turn per Question Period too.

 Question Period is more of a theatrical, partisan show than a sincere attempt to ask good questions or offer good answers.
 It gets a lot of attention because of the directness of the exchange, and the speed at which things move along.
 Both sides are typically being very partisan, though, so you may notice bad behaviour by MLAs on all sides and a distinct lack of substance.